brandsimon/verity-squash-root-packages/Readme.md

 - Create a new release of verity-squash-root
 - Update the PKGBUILD in the Arch User Repository
-- Update the verity-squash-root submodule
+- Update the verity-squash-root and aur submodule
 - Update the debian changelog
 - Create a new tag, e.g. `v0.3.0`
 - Create the release immediately after `git push --tags`.
 Otherwise